LegischBeatz/FeedPulse/README.md

 ### View Stored Articles

 Open `http://localhost:8000/articles` in your browser to view your rewritten articles styled in a tweet-like layout.
+The page now converts any Markdown in the article summaries to HTML on the client using [marked.js](https://github.com/markedjs/marked) for improved readability.

 ## Feed Manager